Run for Something

 – The person in this position frequently communicates with candidates, staff, and partner groups via phone, including conference and video calls.
 Regional Directors must be able to exchange accurate information in these situations.

 – The position requires the ability to work on a computer for all or part of the work day.

-– The position requires the ability to attend events that may encompass all or part of the work day, including overnight travel when necessary.
+– The position requires the ability to attend events that may encompass all or part of the work day.

-Compensation for the position of Political Director is $97,500.
+Salary for the Regional Director is set at $86,300.
 In order to counter pay inequality and uphold internal parity, salaries are non-negotiable for new and current employees.
 Run for Something salary bands for a given staff level are benchmarked to the 75th percentile for our sector, and all new employees are paid at the entry point of those bands.
 Employees then have the opportunity to progress through current salary bands through annual cost of living increases and performance-based pay increases, and into new salary bands through promotions.

 Learn more about our compensation policy here.

 – Platinum Medical Insurance (100% of premium covered for employees; 50% of premium covered for dependents)

 – Dental and Vision Insurance (99.9% of premium covered for both employees and dependents)

 – Treat Yourself Stipend ($500 a year to do something that brings you joy)

 – Equipment Stipend

 – Half Day Fridays (year-round!)